 Tourism and retail development sits at the heart of economic growth.
 We have a vast array of attractions – including the Quarterhouse in Folkestone, Port Lympne Wildlife Reserve near Hythe, and the attractive Leas Coastal Park – which all make us a tourism hot spot.

-Overseas visitors spend £18.5 million a year in the area and day visitors spend up to £122 million.
+Overseas visitors spend in excess of £20 million a year in the area and day visitors spend up to £150 million.
 12% of all employment is generated by the tourism industry.
-We also have major new plans for Folkestone Seafront.
+Major new plans for Folkestone Seafront are being delivered.

 Success Stories